dulrich/ulrichdev/content/photos.md

 * [fly-by](/static/img/spring-15-redbird.jpg) - redbud reaches skyward, trying to snare a passer-by
 * [white stars](/static/img/spring-15-white.jpg) - where did this come from? that's supposed to be a lawn
 * [wild yellow](/static/img/spring-15-yellow.jpg) - glowing against the lingering desolation of winter
+* [surprise](/static/img/shiny-orange-surprise.jpg) - this pretty orange surprise appeared one day in the front planter
+* [cluster](/static/img/shiny-purple-blooms.jpg) - clusters of blooms coalesce into meta-blooms

 ## Spring Road Trip ##